AntonBuus/Programmering-af-Immersive-Oplevelser/README.md

 # Programmering af Immersive Oplevelser
-## This is the Github that contains the project for "Programmering af Immersive Oplevelser" by
+## This is the Github that contains the project for "Programmering af Immersive Oplevelser" by group 9

 Members: Anton Buus Hansen, Catharina Riis-Jensen, Jacob Almdal Jensen og Malthe Kaare Hansen.